 Likewise, the issue of seismic activity was clearly present in beginning construction on the foundations for the main nave and transept in 1988.
 The crossing that supports the central lanterns we are now building, therefore, is within this area that sits on the new foundations, made with reinforced concrete pylons that are 20 metres below ground.
 For these calculations, we used static approximations of earthquakes according to the 1974 Spanish Earthquake-Resistant Construction Standards.

 Later on, the structural analysis was refined.
 For accurate seismic calculations, it is very important to determine the acceleration the structure will be subjected to, as force = mass x acceleration.
 So, in recent years, dynamic analysis has been used with a series of virtual simulations of how the ground moves and makes the building vibrate.

 Also in this line, a study was conducted on site of the Temple vibrations, analysing the frequency of the structure built so far to allow for better calibration of the model for the seismic analysis.

 Furthermore, as construction of the building has advanced over the years, all of the structural elements have been defined more precisely and, therefore, it has been possible to update the model of the building.
 The model has been recalculated with the new data in order to ensure, among other things, that it can stand up to seismic activity.
 So, with the beginning of works on the central lanterns in 2014, the general structural model of the Temple was updated with the geometry, mass and stiffness of all the existing structural elements, as well as the structure in the tower project.
 Furthermore, to make it even safer, a specific study was carried out to determine how an earthquake would affect the towers.

-Taking all of this into account, we can draw the conclusion that seismic activity has been properly taken into account in the calculations of the Temple structure, in line with current standards for our region.
+Taking all of this into account, we can draw the conclusion that seismic activity has been properly taken into account in the calculations of the Temple structure, with the analysis necessary for it to withstand an earthquake, as established in current standards for our region.